kglw-dot-net/phase1/setlists/_posts/2019-10-19-razzmatazz-barcelona-spain.md

 14. Billabong Valley

 15. Head On/Pill
-    (30 minute jam with bits of other songs and all members of Stonefield and ORB playing at the end)

-Note: Last show of the European leg of their World Tour 2019.
+Notes: Head On/Pill included guest performance from Stonefield and ORB members.
 Parts of the 'Head On/Pill' jam are featured in the 'Chunky Shrapnel' concert film.